Who Pays for a Dog Bite in Virginia?

 As in other jurisdictions, dog owners in the Commonwealth must take reasonable precautions to prevent their animals from causing harm to humans and other pets.
 However, Virginia has a “one-bite” law that generally prevents owners from being legally liable if their dog attacks someone for the first time.

 However, if the dog has previously caused harm to someone, the owner should then be reasonably aware that the dog has the potential to be dangerous.
 If you and your legal team can demonstrate that you received a dog bite from a dog that had bitten someone before, the owner may be financially responsible for the dog bite and its resulting losses.
 The one-bite rule does not apply to all factual scenarios.
-For example, if a dog owners fails to adhere to local leash laws and that dog causes physical injury, the dog-owner may be able to be held liable.
+For example, if a dog owner fails to adhere to local leash laws and that dog causes physical injury, the dog owner may be able to be held liable.

 Are There Exceptions to the One-Bite Rule?